dillondavis/PicoClassificationLibrary/README.md

     example usage: python src/RandomForest.py training_data testing_data

     # Naive Bayes (Clojure)
-    Coming soon
+    Implementation of Gaussian Naive Bayes in Clojure

+    # Neural Network (Clojure)
+    In progress

   # Data<br>
-    Classifiers are built assuming training and testing data are in LIBSVM format<br>
+    Python Classifiers are built assuming training and testing data are in LIBSVM format<br>
+    Naive Bayes assumes basic CSV format

   # Results<br>
     Running classifiers will output a confusion matrix corresponding to classification of the testing data and a metrics file